agapow/py-konval/README.md

 * a rich library of validation objects
 * base classes for easily producing custom validators
-* The Konval service class for easily validating a data set based on a predefined validator schema corresponding to input value names.

 Konval is aimed at a one-way transformation of data, turning user input or stored data into Python objects.
 Certainly it could be used in the reverse